Two new Windows Mobile-based PDA phones introduced by i-mate for GSM networks include the company’s second PocketPC phone with full QWERTY keyboard.

 For these and its other phones, i-mate offers free services, including a virus-scanning service and a free hosted Microsoft Exchange account that lets users wirelessly synchronize their handset’s Outlook applications.

-i-mate also differentiates itself by offering free downloads of select games, ringtones and wallpaper to the phones via connected PC from its Club i-mate site, where users can also download ROM-code updates.
-Users also get 24/7 support over the phone and via live online chats as well as a free unlimited hosted e-mail account.
+The i-mate also differentiates itself by offering free downloads of select games, ringtones and wallpaper to the phones via connected PC from its Club i-mate site, where users can also download ROM-code updates.
+Users also get 24/7 support over the phone and via live on-line chats as well as a free unlimited hosted email account.

 i-mate also provides applications downloadable from its Web site, some for a one-time fee and other, such as security and virus-scanning applications, for a monthly fee.
 One such application enables i-mate users to remotely access their photo, music and Word documents from their personal or enterprise PC.

 Five-year-old i-mate, which specializes in Windows Mobile-based GSM handsets, markets its phones unlocked in the United States to offer retailers a way to differentiate their products from carrier-sourced products that are often sold in carrier-branded stores across the street.
-The Dubai-based company entered the North and South American markets in 2005 but also markets phones across the Middle East, Australia, Asia, Africa and many parts of Europe.
+The company, based in Dubai, United Arab Emirates, entered the North and South American markets in 2005 but also markets phones across the Middle East, Australia, Asia, Africa and many parts of Europe.
 Net profits for the six months ending Sept.
 30, 2006, were $9.5 million on revenue of $110.8.